 - Either the client-server interaction heavily relies on the features described in the HTTP standard (or rather standards, as the functionality is split across several different RFCs), or - HTTP is used as transport, and there is an additional abstraction level built upon it (i.e., the HTTP capabilities, such as the headers and status codes nomenclatures, are deliberately reduced to a bare minimum, and all the metadata is handled by the higher-level protocol).

 The APIs that belong to the first category are usually denoted as "REST" or "RESTful" APIs.
-The second category comprises mostly different RPC formats.
+The second category comprises mostly protocols for making remote procedure calls (RPC).

 Second, different HTTP APIs rely on different data formats: